g3tsyst3m/g3tsyst3m.github.io/_posts/2024-10-16-Creative UAC Bypass Methods for the Modern Era.md

 ![image](https://github.com/user-attachments/assets/2ce24dd4-406b-4bf4-81a1-3929c4e998ae)

-Now, let's get creative 😸  We can now sendkeys to an elevated program.
+Let's get creative 😸  We can now sendkeys to an elevated program.
 So, let's start an autoelevated program we'd like to use to gain administrator privs, say...`taskschd.msc` !

 I'm going to use a powershell script to pull this off.
 This is actually pretty hilarious.
 I made it so it covers the entire screen green with a message telling the user to hit enter and press yes if prompted (In case UAC always on is set) covering the whole screen with a form only works best if the victim is on a laptop of course.
 I'll see if I can capture screenshots of the madness below.
 Here's the code: